 Not taking the time to line up your text and triple checking your work before you send off a proof will make you look like a poor designer even if you’re not.

-For example: Even though the text comes directly from the client, I still spell check it.
+Even though the text comes directly from the client, I still spell check it.
 Because if a word is misspelled it may have been their error, but they’re reading it on top of my design.
 And that makes me the poorer for it.

 Your client should only have to give you feedback based on opinions and updated information.
 If you’re good, they will rarely have to point out any obvious mistakes – yours or theirs.